njourdane/bumo/README.md

 It can be used:
 - just out of curiosity, because it's a new way to build things;
 - as a debug tool, using colors and debug mode;
-- as a higher-level interface for Build123d;
 - as a more object-oriented approach to build CAD parts.

 ![](./images/chamfers_and_fillets.png)

 ## Installation

+This package [is registred on Pypi](https://pypi.org/project/bumo/), so you can either install it with Poetry:

-    poetry install bumo
+    poetry add bumo

-or using pip:
+or with pip:

     pip install bumo